Pack3tL0ss/ConsolePi/README.md

 ![Push Bullet Notification image](readme_content/ConsolePiPB1.png)

-An additional message is sent once a tunnel is established if the Automatic OpenVPN feature is enabled.
+An additional message is sent once a tunnel is established if the Automatic VPN feature is enabled.

 ![Push Bullet Notification image](readme_content/ConsolePiPB2.png)